goodrobots/MAVCesium/README.md

 ![screenshot 3 of webapp](https://github.com/SamuelDudley/MAVCesium/blob/gh-pages/screenshots/NO_HUD.png "screenshot with no HUD")

 ### Development
-Currently in alpha this module has been heavily re-worked to reduce dependencies and increase cross platform support.
 Although currently under development, this module provides a usable position and attitude display, HUD, geofence display and limited mission display capabilities.

 On the TODO list...
 * Improved mission display and planning capabilities